Fridge Recycling and Disposal

 STEP 6

-Once the recycling is complete, we issue a recycling report and invoice for the load.
+Once the recycling is complete, we issue a recycling report and invoice via email.

 How Is A Fridge Recycled?

-Ever wondered how a Fridge is recycled, once you dispose of it?
+Have you ever wondered how a Fridge is recycled once you dispose of it?
 What happens to each section and the harmful gases contained within?
-The following process is used within the fridge freezer recycling plant, conveyor belts move the units from one stage to the next.
+This is the process used by the fridge freezer recycling plant:

 1. Preparation